orkhasnat/Foxs-Tale/README.md

 > -cr - Compiles the project without the roll function (if compilcation arises)
 > clean - Deletes the .o files
 > cleanall - Deletes the *.o and *.exe files
 > -a/all - Does all the above except deleting the .exe file
 >    git somehow corrupts the symbolic link thus execution failure
-> To execute run the executable
+> To execute the game run the executable

 The .exe can be found in ./bin